npm/registry-issue-archive/README.md

-# :package: :ledger: the archive of the old anpm registry public tracker
+# :package: :ledger: the archive of the old npm registry public tracker

 This is an arrchive of the old issue tracker for the npm registry and only exists for historical purposes.